vermeulendivan/vermeulendivan.github.io/index.markdown

 A QGIS plugin to extract stream features (wells, sinks, confluences etc.) from a stream network.
-The easiest way to install this plugin is to use the QGIS plugin manager to install it (just search for 'stream' in the plugin manager).
+The easiest way to install this plugin is to use the QGIS plugin manager to install it (just search for 'stream feature extractor' in the plugin manager).

 The source code can be found [here](https://github.com/kartoza/stream_feature_extractor).